Last Updated on 25th October 2021 by Sophie Nadeau

 Amphithéâtre des Trois Gaules (Amphitheatre of the Three Gauls)

-Situated in the Croix-Rousse neighbourhood of Lyon, a district best-known for its silk past and village vibe, the Amphitheatre of the Three Gauls is so impressive and of historical importance that it’s been classed as a monument historique since 1961.
+The Croix-Rousse itself is a district best-known for its silk past and village vibe, while the Amphitheatre of the Three Gauls is so impressive and of historical importance that it’s been classed as a monument historique since 1961.